bitcoin/bips/bip-segdata.md

 8. **Future opcode access to SegData entries.**
   - *Risk*: a future BIP introducing an opcode that read SegData entry contents would defeat prunability and could be exploited to force universal retention.
-  - *Mitigation*: the script-isolation constraint (Specification §Script isolation) forbids this.
-See Rationale §Why script isolation is a permanent invariant for the full argument.
+  - *Mitigation*: the script-isolation constraint (Specification [Script isolation](#script-isolation)) forbids this.
+See Rationale [Why script isolation is a permanent invariant](#why-script-isolation-is-a-permanent-invariant) for the full argument.

 9. **Withheld or corrupted region.**
   - *Risk*: a miner can mine a consensus-valid block while withholding its SegData region, or serving a region that does not match the commitment.
 Nodes that wanted those entries do not receive them.
   - *Mitigation*: this is a data-availability concern, not a consensus split.
-Entry presence and integrity are relay policy, never consensus (§Validation rules), so a withheld or mismatched region cannot make one node accept a block another rejects; every node reaches the same verdict from the base serialisation.
+Entry presence and integrity are relay policy, never consensus ([Validation rules](#validation-rules-consensus)), so a withheld or mismatched region cannot make one node accept a block another rejects; every node reaches the same verdict from the base serialisation.
 A relaying peer that receives a region not matching the commitment rejects it as a relay violation and does not propagate it, and a node that never receives a region it wants can request it from any retaining peer (peer-services BIP).
 Data that needs the strongest retention the network offers belongs in a non-prunable vector such as the witness, which every non-pruned node keeps.

 10. **Selective inclusion and class filtering.**
   - *Risk*: the explicit `dat0` marker makes SegData references trivially identifiable, so a miner, a relay policy, or a regulator mandating one can filter the entire class by pattern match, with no content inspection.
 This is cheaper than identifying data hidden in witness envelopes or key fields, so SegData marginally lowers the cost of class-level filtering.